What is a Stuffed or Runny Nose (Congestion)?

 To get rid of congestion at home, a person can try:

-• stay hydrated
+• Stay hydrated

-• take a hot shower
+• Take a hot shower

-• inhale steam from a bowl of hot water, with a towel over your head to trap the steam
+• Inhale steam from a bowl of hot water, with a towel over your head to trap the steam

-• keeping your head elevated while sleeping
+• Keep your head elevated while sleeping

-• taking antihistamines or over-the-counter (OTC) decongestants
+• Take antihistamines or over-the-counter (OTC) decongestants

-• apply a cold compress to the painful areas of the face
+• Apply a cold compress to the painful areas of the face

 • It's important to note that experts warn against overusing nasal sprays and decongestants, as this can cause congestion

-Book Free Doctor Appointment
+Book Doctor Appointment

 Make an appointment just in few minutes - Call Us Now